aibrite/jdash-docs/src/backend/nodejs-dev.md

 ```

 #### Using MySQL with Jdash
-Use npm to install Jdash MySQL provider.
+Use npm to install JDash MySQL Provider.

 ```no-highlight
 npm install jdash-mysqldb --save